PranaliChitre/F1-final-position-prediction/README.md

 ### Team Members

-- *Participants*: [Your Name], [Partner's Name] (if applicable)
+- *Participants*: Pranali Chitre, Advait Dongre

 ## Files Included

-- *notebook.ipynb*: Jupyter notebook containing the Python code used for data analysis, model development, and predictions.
+- *New.ipynb*: Jupyter notebook containing the Python code used for data analysis, model development, and predictions.
-- *submission.csv*: CSV file containing the predicted finishing positions of Formula 1 drivers as per competition requirements.
+- *submitted.csv*: CSV file containing the predicted finishing positions of Formula 1 drivers as per competition requirements.
 - *README.md*: This file, providing an overview of the project, instructions, and considerations for reproducing the results.

 ## Methodology